haiyun508/Web-Visulization-Dashboard/README.md

 #### <a id="visualization-pages"></a>Visualization pages

-You'll build four of these, one for each visualization.
+I build four of these, one for each visualization.
 Here's an example of one:

 Large screen: